Concatenate Strings in Python: +, +=, join(), and more

 # TypeError: must be str, not int

-To concatenate a string and a number, such as an integer (int) or a floating point number (float), you first need to convert the number to a string using str().
-Then, you can use the + or += operator to concatenate.
+To concatenate a string with a number, such as an integer (int) or a floating-point number (float), you need to first convert the number to a string using str().
+Then, you can use the + or += operator to concatenate them.

 s = s1 + '_' + str(i) + '_' + s2 + '_' + str(f)